-Don’t stay up until midnight catching up on social media if you’ve got to be up at the crack of dawn.
-And don’t overstretch yourself with big nights out in the first couple of weeks back.
+Don’t stay up until midnight catching up on social media or household tasks if you’ve got to be up at the crack of dawn.
+And don’t overstretch yourself with big nights out in the first couple of weeks back, if you’re lucky enough to get half a chance!
 Take the time to relax, you’re going through a major adjustment that is tiring enough without any extra stress.
 Treat yourself to take-out and a movie, or indulge in a mid-morning cappuccino, the little things all help at difficult times.

 12: Give yourself a workover

 Nothing aids a return to work like new clothes.
 Shallow maybe, but almost universally true.
 Treat yourself to some new office gear to make you feel confident in those first few days.
 And spend an hour putting together some outfits you know you’ll feel great in.
 It’ll boost your self-esteem and help you feel like a supermum when you walk into that office.